SoberingRealityCheck/Astro230_Final_Project/readme.md

 This is my repository to store all the code and data I have been working with for my ASTR 230 Astronomy Lab Final Project.

+The objective of this project is to perform several layers of structural and topological analysis on M41 'Little Beehive Cluster' to determine if there is a relationship between Stellar characteristics and radial distance to the cluster center.
+My hypothesis is that denser / hotter / bluer stars will exist more frequently and in higher density near the cluster center.

+To test my theory, I am using both self-collected data from McDonald Observatory's .8m PFI telescope in Fort Davis, TX and parallax data from Gaia DR3.

 There is some code in here that may be useful to others who want to be able to quickly search for fits files or do fast data reduction / alignment.

 <h1>Code in this repository:</h1>